PeterBunBun/JL/README.md

 **a.
 Adding new Elements**

 All other elements could and should implement from `Element` class.
 One can override the `Element` class to have some default setting on newly designed element class.
-For example, one could design a `Markdown` class and set the default decorator to `markdownDecorator` object.
+For example, one could design a `Markdown` class and set the default decorator to `MarkdownDecorator` object.

 **b.
 Changing Decorating Rule**